Rent safe and private dog parks hosted by locals

 What if your puppy needs to sleep in the crate at night?

 The first few nights in your new, unfamiliar home can be tough for your new puppy.
-Crate training will over time give them a safe space they feel comfortable and secure in — but at first they might just feel trapped.
+Crate training will over time give them a safe space they feel comfortable and secure in—but at first they might just feel trapped.

 Be prepared for some whining on the initial nights, and be patient with your new best friend!
 Many puppies benefit from having the crate inside your own bedroom so they don't feel completely isolated from you.
 You can also use an x-pen plus crate setup like we talked about in the crate size section to ease the transition.

 Soft blankets and other cozy beds can also help your puppy's crate feel more comfortable for them.
 It's important to pay attention to their energy level and supervise closely to make sure they don't shred and ingest any fabric material, though.
 Some dogs can be trusted with soft bedding right away while others need to wait until they've reached maturity in young adulthood.
+(And some dogs are never able to be left with plush toys or blankets at all.)

 How not to use your puppy’s crate

-• Do not force your dog into the crate.
 This can frighten your pup and make them even more cautious about crate time.

-• Don’t leave your dog in the crate if they are showing extreme signs of anxiety.
 Look out for signs such as pacing, excessive panting unrelated to exercise, or attempting to escape which can all be a sign of fear.
 Go back to the beginning and start your training over with positive reinforcement or try crating for a shorter time period.
-(Interspersing longer regular crate sessions with short sessions that only last a few minutes is always a good idea anyway, even if your puppy likes their den just fine.)

-• Don’t leave anything in the crate with your dog that could cause a choking hazard or obstruction, such as hard chews or toys you know your dog will destroy.
-This is especially important for young puppies who explore the world with their mouths — but it's true even for adult dogs!
+Don’t leave anything in the crate with your dog that could cause a choking hazard or obstruction, such as hard chews or toys you know your dog will destroy.
+This is especially important for young puppies who explore the world with their mouths—but it's true even for adult dogs!

-• Don't use a wire crate or soft-sided crate with a puppy who is intent on escaping, especially if you aren't supervising closely.
+Don't use a wire crate or soft-sided crate with a puppy who is intent on escaping, especially if you aren't supervising closely.
 This increases their chance of getting injured while trying to chew out of the kennel.

-• Don’t use the crate as punishment (even social isolation punishment).
-If you are only using the crate when you are mad at your pup, it will result in negative associations and they will not want to be in it.
+If you are only using the crate when you are mad at your pup, it will result in negative associations—and they will not want to spend time in their den.
 You may have to go back to an earlier step in your training if this happens!

-• Do not allow other pets, children, or guests to bother your puppy when they're in their crate.
 You want to make it clear that the crate is a safe, special place where your dog can be calm without distractions.
 This will help prevent unwanted behaviors, like barking for attention (or because they're overwhelmed).

-• Don't expect the crate to be a magical solution to any problem your dog ever has.
+Don't expect the crate to be a magical solution to any problem your dog ever has.
 While crate training can help with many things, your puppy will require patience and training in all areas of their life.

 When in doubt, work with a professional trainer

 Struggling with crate training, or just want to make sure you’re setting your puppy up for success?
 Professional trainers have your back!
 Helping you and your furry companion live your best life together is exactly what experienced force free trainers are here for.
-If you and your dog are struggling with alone time, reach out to a force free professional who can guide you one on one.

 Trainer Review of this Article

-There is so much misinformation out there, we want to make sure we only provide the highest quality information to our community.
+There is so much misinformation out there, and we want to make sure we only provide the highest quality information to our community.
 We have all of our articles reviewed by qualified, positive-only trainers.

 Emily Fitzpatrick